PlagueHO/LabBuilder/HISTORIC_CHANGELOG.md

 ## [0.7.5.0]

 - Added VM InstanceCount attribute for creating multiple copies a VM in a Lab.
-- Added $Script:CurrentBuild variable to allow easier access to OS build version.
+- Added $script:currentBuild variable to allow easier access to OS build version.
 - Fix to prevent ExposeVirtualizationExtensions from being applied on Lab Hosts that don't support it.
 - Samples\Sample_WS2012R2_DCandDHCPandEdge.ps1: Added sample for creating Lab with